BE WISE IN HANDLING YOUR ANGER

 Confessing Anger~Peace-Making.

 We need to acknowledge that we are upset, unhappy, and angry about something or certain people.
 We admit that we are angry.
 And talk about it.
-This is the first step to ‘peace-making.
+This is the first step to ‘peace-making.’

 James reminds us, “Everyone should be quick to listen, slow to speak and slow to become angry.”
 Learning to listen and slow to speak are some helps to handle our anger and give us time to acknowledge and express it in a constructive way.

-(James 4:1-2) “What causes fights and quarrels among you?
+Self-valuation, the way to handle our anger (James 4:1-2) “What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you?
 2 You desire but do not have, so you kill.
 You covet but you cannot get what you want, so you quarrel and fight…” Most anger comes out from our own untamed desires.
 We need God’s grace to examine and to bring our concern to Him.

 The Bible tells us, A fool gives full vent to his anger, but a wise man keep himself under control.
 Beware that we don’t let anger to control our lives, but may the Spirit of God control us and enable us to grow in gentleness and self-control, so that we won’t let anger estrange us from God and others